fabiod20/big-data-analytics-and-business-intelligence/README.md

 # Cardiological Examinations Graph
 This repository contains the final project of the **Big Data Analytics and Business Intelligence** course (AY 20/21) at *University of Naples Federico II*.
-The project has been developed in team of 3.

 ## Assignment
 A dataset containing medical information of different patients is provided.
 Patient's information includes its examinations, with the relative anamnesis and diagnosis, written in Italian.